 Simple English definitions for legal terms

-Read a random definition: read into
+Read a random definition: express trust

 Lex Annua is a Latin term that refers to a yearly law or edict issued by a praetor, a magistrate in ancient Rome.
 This law was issued at the beginning of the praetor's term of office and outlined the principles by which he would act during his tenure.
 It was an important legal document that had the force of law and was used to guide the administration of justice in Rome.
 The Lex Annua was one of several types of edicts issued by Roman magistrates, including the Edictum Perpetuum, which was a permanent edict that had legislative force, and the Edictum Aedilicium, which was a curule aedile's edict regarding sales in the public market.